-This street, christened in May 1923, derives its name from the then-famous local soprano Ellen Beach Yaw (1868-1947), despite the misspelling of her nickname “Lark Ellen”.
-It might have been more directly inspired by the Lark Ellen Home for Boys, a dormitory for orphaned and/or poor newsboys that was named for Yaw in 1897 after she helped finance it through a benefit concert.
-(She would give many such concerts for the Home over the years.)
+It’s unknown who owned this land or christened this street in 1923, so “Larke Ellen” might have been a private reference to a loved one, but the name – misspelling and all – was absolutely derived from local soprano Ellen Beach Yaw (1868-1947), who was called “Lark Ellen” for her birdlike voice.
+It might have even been inspired by the Lark Ellen Home for Boys, a dormitory for orphaned and/or poor newsboys that was named for Yaw in 1897 after she helped finance it through a benefit concert.
+(She would give many such concerts over the years.)
 First located in DTLA, then in Cypress Park, the Lark Ellen Home opened its 5 acre Sawtelle branch at present-day Olympic and Corinth in December 1923 after a year of fundraising.
 One may well wonder if the Home was originally meant to be here on Larke Ellen Circle, but I found no evidence.
 See Covina’s Lark Ellen Avenue for more about Ellen Beach Yaw.